 The 1950s already had seen a large influx of refugees fleeing to the city during the civil war from the North and other parts of the country.
 In the period to follow this, as a consequence of rural underdevelopment in favor of the promotion of newly established urban industries, since the 1960s aspiring urbanites would arrive in masses on a daily basis from their original homes in the countryside, resulting in the five-time multiplication of the city's population within a 30-year time span (Cp.
 Hill and Kim 2000).
-Park Chung-hee, the military dictator who is attributed to having manufactured the "miraculous" economic success of South Korea, now went about re-organizing the central areas by promoting cheap housing for the masses in the shape of high-rise construction, and "progress [thus came] in the form of the straight lines of motorways, local roads, paddy fields, and buildings were grounded in practical functionalism" (Ryu 2004:10).
+Park Chung-hee, the military dictator who is attributed with having manufactured the